Services for people with sensory impairment

 People are considered deafblind if they 'have a severe degree of combined visual and auditory impairment resulting in problems of communication, information and mobility' (Breaking Through Report 1989).

 We have an agreement with Deafblind Scotland to provide a Guide Communicator Service.
 This service can be used to so deafblind people can to join in local activities, go to college, or visit a friend.

 The service aims to:

 - promote independence

 - encourage integration into the community

-The guide communicator acts as the eyes and ears of the deafblind person allowing them to participate in activities otherwise closed to them.
+The Guide Communicator acts as the eyes and ears of the deafblind person so they can take part in activities otherwise closed to them.

 21 Alexandra Avenue